webpack/webpack.js.org/src/content/guides/production.md

 Some of what has been described above can also be achieved by using the command line.
 For example, the `--optimize-minimize` flag will include the `TerserPlugin` behind the scenes.
 The `--define process.env.NODE_ENV="'production'"` will do the same for the `DefinePlugin` instance described above.
 And, `webpack -p` will automatically invoke both those flags and thus the plugins to be included.

-While these shorthand methods are nice, we usually recommend just using the configuration as it's better to understand exactly what is being done for you in both cases.
+While these shorthand methods are nice, we usually recommend using the configuration as it's better to understand exactly what is being done for you in both cases.
 The configuration also gives you more control on fine-tuning other options within both plugins.